ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'cnonce' parameter contains a fresh challenge N\_C newly generated by the joining node.
 As to the N\_C value, it is RECOMMENDED to be at least 8-byte long and it is RECOMMENDED to be a random value.

-* In case the joining node is not going to join the group exclusively as monitor, then the following applies:
+* If the joining node is not going to join the group exclusively as monitor, then the following applies:

   - The 'client_cred' parameter MUST include an authentication credential in the format indicated by the Group Manager.
 Also, the authentication credential as well as the included public key MUST be compatible with the signature or ECDH algorithm, and with possible associated parameters.